marvinlam2000/Building-a-Home-Lab/README.md

-# Buildinig a Home Lab
+# Building a Home Lab

 ## Objective
 [Brief Objective - Remove this afterwards]